ImAshishRastogi/Resume/index.md

  - Working under Platform team that involved in development of voice application on various platform.
  - Recent task
     - **iOS App** : Develop an ios app from scratch that can provide voip experience in app to app.
-    - **Exotel App2App** : Delivered an native SDK which enable customer to integrate voip experience in their app for both platform iOS and android.
+    - **Exotel App2App** : Developed a native SDK which enable customer to integrate voip experience in their app for both platform iOS and android.

 - Learning **Go** and **Swift language** to enhance and expand my skills.